 Can’t Sleep?
-Maybe Cannabis Could Be The Remedy We Need
+Could Cannabis Be The Remedy We Need?

 Four-time Stanley Cup Champion Darren McCarty often credits medical cannabis with saving his life.
 “When I first went pro at age 21, I was drinking myself to sleep every night,” McCarty said.
 “When I couldn’t drink, I experienced severe anxiety.
 That is when I first remember battling insomnia.”

 While the former Detroit Red Wings superstar says he used cannabis off-and-on during his NHL playing days, he’s the first to admit that it wasn’t strictly for medicinal use.
 “In my playing days, I didn’t know any better,” he said.
 “But after my NHL career ended, I began educating myself about the benefits of cannabis, one of which was for treating insomnia.
 It was around that time when I began to respect cannabis as a medicine.”